 Getting There

-The Exam Centre is conveniently located near most engineering buildings, so if you’re doing some last-minute review in the common room before an exam (disclaimer: we do not endorse this study method), you’re just a quick 7-minute walk away.
+The Exam Centre is conveniently located near most engineering buildings, so if you’re doing some last-minute review in the Common Room before an exam (disclaimer: we do not endorse this study method), you’re just a quick seven-minute walk away.
 If you’re commuting, it’s also an easy walk from the Queen’s Park subway station.
+Always prepare to be at your exam early.
+Public transit can have unexpected delays.

-For any exam at U of T, especially those in the Exam Centre, be sure to arrive early.
-Once the exam starts, the rooms are usually closed, and in larger spaces like EX100, it can be tough to get the invigilators’ attention through the two sets of doors.
+For any exam at U of T, especially those in the Exam Centre, once the exam starts, the rooms are usually closed, and in larger spaces like EX100, it can be tough to get the invigilators’ attention through the two sets of doors.